Glossary¶

 User in charge of tickets processing.

-Reusable model of object containing predefined fieds and allowing easier user entry.
+Reusable model of object containing predefined fields and allowing easier user entry.

 GLPI object representing an incident or a service request.